wtho/avro-decorators/README.md

 ### Namespace
 Declare a namespace for a record as seen in the following example.
 If you want to use a model name different than the class name, you can use the `name` property.

-For enum fields you can also declare them in the decorator.
+For enum and fixed fields you can also declare them in the decorator.
 ```ts
 @Record({
   namespace: 'fruits.meta',